apache/druid/docs/querying/tips-good-queries.md

 GROUP BY cust_id
 ```

-This query could be split into multiple queries over smaller timespans, with the results combined client-side.
+This query could be split into multiple queries over smaller time spans, with the results combined client-side.
 For example:

 ```
 SELECT cust_id, sum(revenue) FROM myDatasource